michellejm/mapping_arch_urban_hums/Tutorials/01_PopulationMap.md

 Next we will symbolize our gridded population of the world layer.
 This layer is different from the ones we have been primarily working with thus far because it is a raster dataset.

-As we discussed briefly in the lecture a raster is a data layer that is composed of a grid of cells, or pixels, of a specific size where each cell has a value that represents information.
+A raster is a data layer that is composed of a grid of cells, or pixels, of a specific size where each cell has a value that represents information.
 In our case each cell has a value for population.
 Unlike a vector data layer which has an attribute table and each point, line or polygon can have multiple values associated with it, a raster grid cell can only have one value.
 Examples of other types of raster datasets include, temperature gradients, satellite images, and scanned historical maps.

 If it isn’t already check the box next to the gridded population layer, gpw-v4-population-count-2010, to make it visible if it is not the top layer drag it in the Layers menu so that it is the top visible layer.
 It will largely be black.
 Now open the properties menu for the gridded population layer.
 Navigate to the style tab.
 You’ll notice that this looks different than the style menu we have been working with for our vector layers.
 Instead of a symbol type we have an option for ‘Render type’ and many options for how to color the bands in our dataset.